hakszi/Linux-scripting/README.md

 	- dependencies: python3

 # media compare
 	- in the current folder finds every video/audio file's lengths, compares them and sorts them accordingly
 	- use: some video/audio files are the exact same, but for some reason (like compression) have different sizes and hashes (which this script utiilizies)
 	- dependencies: mediainfo

+# network package examiner
+	- captures network packages for 30 sec, sorts, formats, deduplicates them, and prints them on the console.
+	- note: run with "-l" flag to choose interface, and "-h" for detailed description.
+By default it'll choose the first available interface.
+	- note: to be run with elevated privileges (sudo)!
+	- dependencies: tshark